joonassandell/rebirth-wordpress-project/README.md

 **5. Navigate to [127.0.0.1:8000](http://127.0.0.1:8000)**

 Login to WordPress, activate plugins and themes if not already activated.

 **6. Clean up & recommended actions**

 Run `$ make bootstrap`.
 Note that the script will remove this file and rename `PROJECT.MD` to `README.md`.
 See the new [README.md](README.md) to learn about further installation process, available commands and make sure it contains correct information such as remote git links.

+Once you have added some data to your project you should create initial MySQL dump with `$ make db-commit` and commit the new dump (`database/wordpress.sql`) so that future/other developers have better starting point with the project.

 Happy developing!